DBA (Doctor of Business Administration)

 Faculty of Management & Law

-The Bradford Doctorate in Business Administration (DBA) is the pinnacle of management education.
+The Bradford Doctorate in Business Administration (DBA) is the pinnacle of management education, and was launched in 2001.
 This doctoral degree is as academically rigorous as a PhD, but is designed for senior experienced professional managers.

 It connects academic theories and concepts with business and management practices.